emberjs/website/source/guides/models/finding-records.md

 You can query the server by calling the store's `find()` method and passing a hash of search options.
-This method returns a promise that resolves to an array of the search results.
+This method returns a promise that fulfills with an array of the search results.

 For example, we could search for all `person` models who had the name of `Peter`: